TXLF/2025website/content/talks/real-time-hurricane-storm-surge-prediction-using-open-source.md

     link: speakers/brett-estrade/
 ---

-The ADCIRC Surge Guidance System (ASGS), first discussed formally in 2008, is a portable real-time operational storm surge forecasting framework.
-It continues to be forged and honed with each passing Atlantic hurricane seasons since 2008.
+The **ADCIRC Surge Guidance System (ASGS)**, first formally discussed in 2008, is a portable real-time operational storm surge forecasting framework.
+It has continued to be refined with each Atlantic hurricane season since then.
+ASGS has delivered critical, time-sensitive information to emergency managers at the federal, state, and local levels in Louisiana, Texas, and North Carolina, as well as to agencies such as FEMA, NOAA, and DHS.
+Over the years, it has saved millions of dollars in time, property, and emergency assets—and likely many lives.

-ASGS has been used to deliver critical, time sensitive information to emergency managers on federal, state, and local levels in Louisiana, Texas, and North Carolina and within groups such FEMA, NOAA, and DHS.
-Over these years it has saved millions of dollars in time, property, and emergency assets.
-It has also likely saved many lives1.
-This talk discusses its origins as a collaboration between LSU and UNC in the wake of interest in such systems after Hurricane Katrina (2005), to its first real test during Hurricane Gustav2 (2008, path shown in Figure 5), and up to the modern day.
-ASGS has been used successfully to assist the community since then.
-This talk also discusses the technical aspects of the system: the essential core of the system, the ADCIRC finite element coast ocean model; how the user experience has been tailored for real-time operations, and the technical decisions that have been made leading directly to its success as a robust and adaptable framework for operational use.
-Most relevant for the intended audience is that is shown, i how using Perl, Bash shell scripting, and standard Unix tools has made all of this possible.
+This talk traces its origins as a collaboration between LSU and UNC in the wake of Hurricane Katrina (2005), through its first real test during Hurricane Gustav (2008), and up to the modern day, where ASGS has consistently supported communities.
+It also covers technical aspects of the system: the ADCIRC finite element coastal ocean model at its core, how the user experience has been tailored for real-time operations, and the technical decisions that have enabled ASGS to become a robust, adaptable framework for operational use.

+Currently, ASGS supports local and national emergency response in Texas and Louisiana.
+It runs on computing resources provided by the University of Texas' Texas Advanced Computing Center (TACC), the LSU High Performance Computing Center, and the Louisiana Optical Network Initiative (LONI).
+Most relevant for this audience, the talk highlights how the use of Perl, Bash shell scripting, standard Unix tools, and a whole host of open source software has made all of this possible.